Wind-WindKids/winding/samples/sophieandwind/ice.md

 and for the first time in months he felt calm and certain.
 And the sky inside him felt clear.

+--
+salt_and_ice: page, image, portrait-oriented
+--
 @image:
 Wind, at the coast, in the background a catamaran sailboat on the water.

 --
-epilogue: spread, landscape-oriented
+epilogue: page, image, portrait-oriented
 --
+@text: small
-Epilogue — Back to Paris
+Epilogue — See you in Paris

-The boarding gate was quiet in the late afternoon light.
-Security was quick and efficient, no humans in sight.

-When his bag slid through the scanner, the dragon sticker on it caught the X-ray beam.
-It seemed to ripple — a golden head turning, eyes locking with the agent’s.
-The agent blinked.
+She did say “Sorry” — soft enough to stay with him.

-Soon after the jet lifted into the evening sky.
-Wind leaned back, engines purred, clouds disappearing below.
+Soon after the jet lifted into the early morning sky, Wind leaned back, engines hummed, clouds melted away beneath.
-He was flying again, settling to cruise, to Paris.
+He was flying again, settling to cruise — to Paris.

+@background:
+Sky, clouds, sunrise light, watercolor style.